Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor

-Here $\epsilon =0$ if and only if $ d - (k-2) $ is divisible by $4$.
-Otherwise $\epsilon =1$. \end{lem} \begin{proof} The proof is mostly the same as \cite[Proposition 4.9]{fooo:inv}.
 The sign $\sum_{1\le i<j\le k}\deg' h_i\deg' h_j$ is induced by the fact that we exchange the order of $i$-th and $j$-th marked points.
 Here $\deg'$ rather than $\deg$ appears since the moduli parameter which moves those marked points are exchanged also.
 The first term $1$ appears since the moduli parameter to move $0$-th marked point is reversed.
 See the proof of \cite[Proposition 4.9]{fooo:inv} for the detail of the argument on those points.
-We finally explain the reason why $\epsilon$ appears.
-During the proof of Proposition \ref{prop329} we use the fact that the index ${\rm Index} P$ appearing (\ref{aaa337}) is a complex vector space.
-This is because $P$ is an operator on $S^2$ whose symbol is the same as the Cauchy-Riemann operator.
+We finally explain the reason why $\varepsilon$ appears.
+During the proof of Proposition~\ref{prop329}, we use the fact that the index $\operatorname{Index} P$ appearing \eqref{aaa337} is isomorphic to a~complex vector space.
+This is because $P$ is an operator on $S^2$ whose symbol is the same as the Cauchy--Riemann operator.
 It implies that its (real) determinant bundle is trivial.

-Since our isomorphism $I$ in Lemma \ref{lem3.38} sends a $J_X$-holomorphic map $u$ to a $-J_X$-holomorphic map $\overline u$, the map which is induced to ${\rm Index}\, P$ by $I$ is not complex linear.
-It is actually a complex conjugation.
-Therefore the map induced by it to ${\rm Det}\, P$ is orientation preserving if and only if the numerical index (the complex dimension) of $P$ is even.
-Note $P$ is homotopic to the Cauchy-Riemann operator on $S^2$ of a bundle with Chern number $m$, where $m$ is the twice of the Maslov index.
-Therefore this map is orietation preserving if and only if the Maslov index $ d - (k-2) $ is divisible by $4$.
-This is the reason why $\epsilon$ appears.
-(This point is also similar to the proof of \cite[Theorem 4.6]{fooo:inv}.)
+Since our isomorphism $I$ in Lemma~\ref{lem3.38} sends a $J_X$-holomorphic map $u$ to a $-J_X$-holomorphic map $\overline u$, the map which is induced to $\operatorname{Index} P$ by $I$ is not complex linear.
+It is actually anti complex linear.
+Therefore, it induces an orientation preserving map on $\operatorname{Det} P$ if and only if the numerical index (the complex dimension) of $P$ is even.
+Note that $P$ is homotopic to the Cauchy--Riemann operator on $S^2$ of a bundle with Chern number $m$, where $m$ is the half of the Maslov index.
+Therefore, this map is orientation preserving if and only if the Maslov index~${ d - (k-2)} $ is divisible by $4$.
+This is the reason why $\varepsilon$ appears.
+(This point is also similar to the proof of~\cite[Theorem~4.6]{fooo:inv}.)